-Ms. Peña has been a speaker at various continuing education events or community events.
-Some of those recent events include:
+Blayre speaks at various continuing education events and community events.
+Blayre’s recent public appearances include:

-Speaker at Diminished Capacity and How it Affects Your Representation; hosted by Williamson County Inns of Court (February 15, 2018);
+Speaker at Consequences of the Vanishing Jury Trial and How to Fix It; hosted by the Williamson County Inns of Court (October 18, 2018);

 Speaker at Perseverance; hosted by Minority Women Pursuing Law, University of Texas (October 2, 2018);

-Speaker at Consequence of the Vanishing Jury Trial and How to Fix It; hosted by the Williamson County Inns of Court (October 18, 2018);
+Speaker at Diminished Capacity and How it Affects Your Representation; hosted by Williamson County Inns of Court (February 15, 2018).

 Professional Memberships / Affiliations

-Ms. Peña is active in the Austin Bar Association and currently sits on the board of the Civil Litigation Section.
-Although Ms. Peña’s office is in Austin, she maintains strong ties with Round Rock (where she initially started practicing law).
-She is an active member in the Williamson County Bar Association, of which she was president in 2012.
-Ms. Peña is a Fellow of the Texas Bar Foundation, which only invites the top 1/3 of 1% of Texas attorneys.
-In 2015, Ms. Peña was named a Rising Star by Texas Super Lawyers.
-Ms. Peña previously served in government when she sat on the Board of the Meadows at Chandler Creek Municipal Utility District from 2008-2014.
+Blayre is active in the Austin Bar Association and sits on the board of the Civil Litigation Section, serving as the Treasurer.
+Blayre is a member of and serves on the board of the Williamson County Inns of Court.
+She is also a member of the Williamson County Bar Association, for which she served as president.
+Blayre is a Fellow of the Texas Bar Foundation, which only invites the top 1/3 of 1% of Texas attorneys.
+In 2015, Blayre was named a Rising Star by Texas Super Lawyers.
+Blayre previously served in government when she sat on the Board of the Meadows at Chandler Creek Municipal Utility District from 2008-2014.

-Ms. Peña has represented indigent clients in litigation matters on a pro bono basis through Volunteer Legal Services of Central Texas.
-Ms. Peña volunteers at the Monday Night legal advice clinic hosted by VLS.
-Ms. Peña has previously volunteered for the Dell Children’s Hospital, Wills for Heroes, Now that You’re 18, Junior Judges, and Austin Habitat for Humanity.
+Blayre has represented indigent clients in litigation matters on a pro bono basis through Volunteer Legal Services of Central Texas.
+She has volunteered at the Monday Night legal advice clinic hosted by VLS, and also volunteered for the Dell Children’s Hospital, Wills for Heroes, Now that You’re 18, Junior Judges, and Austin Habitat for Humanity.